 If your campsite is powered, almost any air conditioner will do the job as a tent air conditioner.
 Obviously, you would like the most compact unit, but it must still be powerful enough.
 For 150 square feet of tent you will need a unit that is about 5000BTU rated, any less and it will struggle to keep you cool.
 Remember a tent is not insulated like a home so the unit is going to work harder.

 If you have a window style unit you will have to put it on a stand (I use a milk crate that I pack gear in on my way to the site).
 An outdoor power cord that is at least 15amp rated is a minimum, you don’t want it to overheat next to the tent.

 I have made a sleeve that slips over the unit with an air duct that runs into the tent or you can buy the AC Boot to simplify the installation.
-If all this seems like to much of a problem just get a good quality tent fan.
+If all this seems like too much of a problem, just get a good quality tent fan.